Skip to content

 }'

-Premium deployments: add -H "Authorization: Bearer <token>".
+With the security plugin: add -H "Authorization: Bearer <token>".

 Via Stack (declarative, multi-service)

-curl -X PUT http://127.0.0.1:9002/api/stack \
+curl -X PUT http://127.0.0.1:9002/api/v1/stack \

 -H "Content-Type: application/json" \